-Color vision is a result of human eyes’ capacity to receive frequencies in a narrow range of the electromagnetic spectrum, which is a stream of mass-less photons traveling in wavelengths at the speed of light.
+Color vision is a result of human eyes’ capacity to receive frequencies in a narrow range of the electromagnetic spectrum - a stream of mass-less photons traveling at the speed of light.
 Photons are particles of light.
 A photon’s energy can be measured by its wavelength and frequency.
 The higher a photon’s frequency, the higher its energy load and the shorter its wavelength.

 When a photon stream enters into denser transparent media such as moving through air into oil, the stream slows down causing the wavelength to bend (refract).
 Wavelength is measured in meters (nm - nanometers).
 A wavelength's speed changes but its color frequency does not change.
 Throw a red brick into a pool and the brick is still the same color.
 Frequency determines the color.
 Frequency is measured in hertz — 1 cycle per second.
-At color frequencies about 700 THz (Terahertz = 1,000,000,000,000 cycles per second) we maybe can just see a dull red.
-The human visual spectrum extends from colors in the longer wave red hue to 400 THz which is violet, the edge of Ultraviolet short wave radiation.
+At color frequencies about 400 THz (Terahertz = 1,000,000,000,000 cycles per second) humans maybe can just see a dull red.
+The human visual spectrum extends from colors in the longer wave red hue to 700 THz, the edge of Ultraviolet short wave radiation.

-Among those who first explored the invisible realms, Marie Curie, physicist and chemist, investigated light emissions from metals as part of her pioneering work on radiation.
-Except for gold, most metals look grey because their color emissions are invisible unless we use specialized lamps and filters to see them.
+Among the early explorers of the invisible realms, Marie Curie, physicist and chemist, investigated light frequency emissions from metals.
+Except for gold, most metals look grey because their color emissions are invisible to human unless we use specialized lamps and filters to see them.

 About a 100 different atoms are known as metals, the chemical elements which constitute ordinary matter.
 Most have crystalline structures.
 Many are transition metals which were forged into the backbone of the 19th century Industrial Revolution.
 As part of the process, chemists discovered they could manipulate color by mixing metals together under extreme heat and pressure.
 All grey in their ground state, mixing metals cadmium, selenium, zinc and a dash of sulfur together produces a pigment with an emission frequency inside the human visual spectrum and we see a bright yellow.